 We have identified the following six most significant transitional services: information technology, human resources, accounting, customs, product development technology and real estate.
 We and Ford have agreed that Ford will not provide the following services after the spin-off: insurance coverage, insurance administrative services and legal services.

-Transitional services for information technology are covered by a separate agreement that provides that certain services may be provided until three years from the date of the spin-off date unless otherwise agreed by the parties.
+Transitional services for information technology are covered by a separate agreement that provides that these services may be provided until three years from the date of the spin-off date unless otherwise agreed by the parties.

 Indemnification.
-We and Ford have generally agreed to indemnify each other and the other's affiliates and controlling persons from specified liabilities under the securities laws relating to the Form 10 registration statement and this information statement or to contribute under specified circumstances to the amount paid or payable by the other in respect of those liabilities.
+We and Ford have generally agreed to indemnify each other and the other's affiliates and controlling persons from specified liabilities under the securities laws relating to the Form S-1 and this prospectus or to contribute under specified circumstances to the amount paid or payable by the other in respect of those liabilities.